 The ARM reset vector is at address 0x0.
 After the NRST line is released, the ARM7TDMI executes the instruction stored at this address.
 This means that this address must be mapped in nonvolatile memory after the reset.

-The input level on the BMS pin during the last 10 clock cycles before the rising edge of the NRST selects the type of boot memory (see Table 1).
-If the embedded Flash memory is to be used as boot memory, the BMS input must be pulled down externally.
+The input level on the BMS pin during the last 10 clock cycles before the rising edge of the NRST selects the type of boot memory (see Table 3).

-The pin BMS is multiplexed with the I/O line P24 that can be programmed after reset like any standard PIO line.
+The BMS pin is multiplexed with the I/O line P24, which can be programmed after reset like any standard PIO line.